 Quote of the Week

 “It allows the good guys to stop the bad.
 The bad guys will never know when the good guys are there to shoot back … The guardian is the last line of defense.
 He or she will be there when a police officer is not.” – Florida State Rep. Chuck Brannan, a retired law enforcement officer, on the Florida state House’s passage of a bill allowing teachers to carry firearms in schools (The Associated Press)

 Data Point You Should Know

 Firearms are still prohibited in places of worship in at least eight states and Washington, D.C.
 (The Associated Press)

 About Tim Schmidt

 USCCA President and Founder Tim Schmidt received his B.S. in mechanical engineering from Michigan Tech University.
 Following his time working for a medical equipment company and a computer hardware company, Tim started his first successful business, Schmidt Engineering.
 In 2003, Tim Schmidt and Tonnie Schmidt began publishing a self-defense magazine focused on responsible firearms ownership.
-This grew into a national association — the USCCA — providing self-defense education, training and legal protection to its members.
+This grew into a national association — the USCCA — providing self-defense education and training to its members.
 Tim enjoys boxing, running, reading, shooting and riding motorcycles.